act-compiler/act/README.md

 ## Interested in using ACT?

 If you are interested in using ACT for your accelerator, please email [Devansh Jain](mailto:devansh9@illinois.edu) or [Prof. Charith Mendis](mailto:charithm@illinois.edu).
 We would be happy to help you get started!

 ## Interested in contributing to ACT?

-If you are interested in contributing to the ACT Ecosystem (e.g., adding new language features, adding new tool generators, improving existing generators, etc.), please feel free to open an issue or a pull request in the relevant repository.
+If you are interested in contributing to the ACT Ecosystem (e.g., adding new language features, adding new tool generators, improving existing generators, etc.), open an issue or a pull request in the relevant repository.

 | Contribution Area          | Repository Link                                                                |
 | -------------------------- | ------------------------------------------------------------------------------ |